Esc may refer to any of the following:

-When a filename or directory needs a space in Linux you can use a backward slash followed by a space, to escape the space in a name.
-If this isn't done, Linux will treat anything after the space as an option or additional command.
+When a file name or directory needs a space in Linux, you can use a backward slash followed by a space to escape the space in a name.
+If this isn't done, Linux treats anything after the space as an option or additional command.

-3. Short for escalation, esc is used to describe or refer to an escalation number dealing with an important customer related issue.
+3. Short for escalation, esc describes or refer to an escalation number dealing with an important customer-related issue.